🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Untagged organic content represents a massive measurement blind spot for most brands

 The beauty industry continues to lead influencer marketing adoption, with micro-influencers proving most effective for product trial and purchase conversion.
-Ingredient-focused content consistently outperforms generic product showcases, while before/after transformations drive highest engagement but require careful authenticity management.
+Ingredient-focused content consistently outperforms generic product showcases, while before and after transformations drive highest engagement but require careful authenticity management.

 The industry shows clear performance differences between product categories.
 Skincare campaigns benefit significantly more from micro-influencer partnerships compared to color cosmetics, where visual appeal and aspirational content play larger roles.
 Clean beauty and K-beauty niches are frequently recorded as high-return segments, reflecting consumer interest in transparency and innovation.